Nassau Suffolk Neurology

 Top Neurological Disorders Diagnosed Through Testing in Long Island

-Neurological disorders can significantly impact daily life, especially when left undiagnosed.
-Fortunately, advanced neurological testing helps doctors identify these conditions early, leading to better management and treatment.
-At Nassau Suffolk Neurology, we specialize in diagnosing and treating a wide range of neurological disorders.
-Below are some of the most common conditions diagnosed through neurological testing.
+At Nassau Suffolk Neurology, we specialize in diagnosing and managing a wide range of neurological disorders using cutting-edge tools and a patient-first approach.
+Below are some of the most common conditions we identify through neurological testing on Long Island.

 Alzheimer’s Disease and Dementia